bitex-la/bitex-guides/concierge/request.md

 Each of the created `Outputs` has its own `state` which can be:

-  - `accepting`: Waiting for our Compliance department resolution.
+  - `accepting`: Waiting for our acceptance checks.
-  - `accepted`:  All validations completed.
+  - `accepted`:  All the checks are OK.
-  - `rejected`:  Our Compliance validations did not pass.
+  - `rejected`:  Our acceptance checks didn't pass.
   - `working`:   We are trying to send the money to the target port.
   - `cancelled`: This payment was cancelled while working on it.
   - `settled`:   The payment was settled.